Canine Flu Symptoms, Treatment and PreventionLast updated: November 11, 2021 by Dr. Marty Greer, DVM, and the Revival Education Team

 The canine flu or canine influenza virus is a highly contagious disease that causes a respiratory infection in dogs.
 Because canine flu is a relatively new virus, most dogs are naïve to the virus and have not built up immunity against it, so they will become infected if exposed.
 Although most dogs will only have a mild disease course, up to 20 percent of dogs may develop a more severe form of the infection with a high fever and pneumonia.

 There are two major strains of the canine flu, H3N8 and H3N2.
-The good news is neither of these strains are that hard to kill, especially compared to parvo.
-Anything that kills parvo will get it.
-The biggest risk is if a dog comes in contact with another dog that is shedding the virus.
+The good news is neither of these strains is that hard to kill in the environment, especially compared to parvovirus.
+Any disinfectant that that is effective against parvovirus will also eliminate influenza from the environment.
+The biggest risk is if a dog comes in direct contact with another dog that is shedding the virus.

 Incubation and Shedding Periods